Liquor store: Europe

-In Austria, Bulgaria, Croatia, Cyprus, Czech Republic, Estonia, France, Germany, Greece, Hungary, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia and Spain all supermarkets, convenience stores, and gas stations may sell beer, wine, and liquors only if they possess a licence.
+In Austria, Bulgaria, Croatia, Cyprus, Czech Republic, Estonia, France, Germany, Greece, Hungary, Italy, Latvia, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia and Spain all supermarkets, convenience stores, and petrol stations may sell beer, wine, and liquors only if they possess a licence.
 The consumption of alcohol on premises is not forbidden, but is frowned upon.
 In the Netherlands supermarkets are allowed to sell alcoholic beverages up to 15% ABV, hard liquor is only sold from specialized bottle shops.

+An EU court sentenced in 2007 that individuals are allowed to order craft beer online within the EU without having to pass through national monopolies.

 United Kingdom and Ireland

-In the United Kingdom and Ireland the corresponding term is off-licence, which refers to the fact that alcohol may be bought on the licensed premises, but must be consumed off the premises.
-Almost all supermarkets and groceries, and many petrol stations, have an off-licence.
+In the United Kingdom and Ireland the corresponding term is off-licence.
+In these countries alcohol licences are either on-license, referring to an establishment where alcohol may be purchased but must be consumed on the site, such as a pub, bar, nightclub or café; or off-license, referring to an establishment where alcohol may be purchased but must be consumed off the site.
+Almost all supermarkets and grocery stores, and many petrol stations, have an off-licence.
+You must not leave an on-licence with alcohol you purchased there, while you must leave an off-licence before consuming alcohol you purchased there.

 In the United Kingdom, the "off-licence" status of a shop could once be used as a device to circumvent restrictive trading laws, particularly those concerning Sunday trading.
 Depending on local by-laws, shops might be either required to close at noon once a week, or else not be allowed to trade in the evening.
 Shops with an off-licence made their hours similar to those of public houses, opening during lunch hours and from early evening to the mandatory closing time, usually 22:30 or 23:00.
 The Sunday Trading Act 1994 exempted liquor store (and any shops that sells alcohol) from its effects.
 The mandatory closing time for any licensed liquor stores are regulated by Licensing Act 2003 instead.

 During the COVID-19 pandemic in the United Kingdom, all pubs closed during the lockdown from 20 March 2020.
 However, on 25 March, off-licences were added to the list of essential businesses allowed to stay open, also enabling pubs and brewery taprooms with licences to sell beer for home consumption to offer takeaway sales and home deliveries.

 In the Republic of Ireland, there are five kinds of off-licence: